nilscodes/cardano-spo-scripts/README.md

 `./create-node-runner-service.sh full|relay|core`

 Create a systemd script for your node and install it.
 This will ensure your node will auto-restart if it crashes or if the server restarts.
 You can now run your node with

+## Step 4.7

+Adjust the `mithril-bootstrap.sh` file with the current mithril settings for your network type as needed

+Run `mithril-bootstrap.sh`

+Once the latest mithril snapshot is downloaded into the `db` directory of the current directory, move it to its final location via

+`mv db /home/cardano/node`

+## Step 4.8

+Set up Cardano tracer which is built as part of the previous build steps, by running

+`./create-tracer-service.sh`

+This will create and start the service and copy the configuration file into its place.
+Edit the configuration file if need be under `/home/cardano/cardano-node-conf/cardano-tracer.json`
+Adjust the Network magic and other settings if need be.
+After making changes, be sure to restart via

+`sudo systemctl restart cardano-tracer`

+## Step 4.9

 `sudo systemctl start cardano-node`